ANNOUNCEMENTS

 Registration

-Let’s have coffee!
-Coffee for 5 with Claire (small group): This monthly gathering is designed for casual, small-group conversations.
-These will be virtual on Teams and we hope you can join us there.
+Let’s have coffee! this monthly gathering is designed for casual, small-group conversations.
+These will be virtual on Teams, and we hope you can join us there.

 Registration